Key details

-Dr A. Cagla Balaban is a Lecturer in Built Environment with Civil Engineering background.
-She completed her undergraduate degree in Turkey, and she moved to the UK in order to complete her master’s degree in Civil Engineering and her PhD degree in civil/mechanical engineering at the University of Greenwich.
+Dr A. Cagla Balaban is a Senior Lecturer in the Built Environment with a background in Civil Engineering.
+She completed her undergraduate studies in Turkey before moving to the UK, where she earned both her MSc in Civil Engineering and her PhD in Civil/Mechanical Engineering from the University of Greenwich.

 Responsibilities within the university